BCHoagland/Sutton-and-Barto/8 - Planning and Learning with Tabular Methods/README.md

 <img src="./dyna_maze/img/map.png">

 The agent used Tabular Dyna-Q (a combination of one-step tabular Q-learning with model learning and planning) to efficiently determine the quickest route through the grid.
 The below graph shows how quickly the agents navigated through the grid each episode, where n denotes how many planning steps were taken every timestep.
 The higher the n value, the faster the agent was able to determine an optimal path.
+Each episode length is averaged over 100 trials.

 <img src="./dyna_maze/img/maze.svg">